-The Bullock's Oriole is the western counterpart to the Baltimore Oriole the bird found east of the Rockies.
+The Bullock's Oriole is the western counterpart to the Baltimore Oriole bird found east of the Rockies.

-These birds measure about 7 - 8 1/2 inches in length.
-The male bird has an orange face with a black eyeline and a large white wing patch.
-Less black on its head
+Bullock's Orioles measure between 7 to 8 1/2 inches long.
+The male Bullock's have an orange face with a black eyeline and a large white wing patch.

 A black eye line can be seen on the males.
 A bold white patch on the wing and entirely orange outer tail feathers.

 The female has a yellowish head and breast with a whitish belly.
 Immatures look similar to females.

-The female lays 4 to 6 eggs that are pale bluish white with dark marks.
+The female lays 4 to 6 eggs that are pale bluish-white with dark marks.
 Incubation is done by the female and last 12 - 14 days.